Classroom & Class Information

 - Reading assignment schedule (include library assignments)

-- Method of grading- The instructor should indicate what percent of a student’s grade will be based on each required assignment (e.g., tests, quizzes, paper, presentations, field work) and in-class participation.
+- Method of grading- indicate what percentage of the student’s grade will be based on each course assignment or assessment, including measures of in-class participation.

-- Statement of absenteeism and tardiness**- The instructor should make a clear statement about the university policy regarding absenteeism and about the effect of absenteeism and tardiness on student’s final grade. (missing more than the equivalent of two weeks of classes is grounds for administrative withdrawal)
+- A statement on absenteeism & tardiness: make a clear statement about your and the University’s policy regarding absenteeism and the effect of absenteeism and tardiness on the student’s final grade.
+At UIndy, students who miss more than the equivalent of two weeks of classes (not necessarily consecutively) may be administratively withdrawn.
+Please contact the Director of Global Education prior to withdrawing an international student since their course load impacts their residency status.

 - Turnitin.com Statement (if using): “The University of Indianapolis maintains a University license agreement for an online text matching service called Turnitin.com.
 At my discretion, I will use this web-based plagiarism detection service and/or require students to submit work to this service to determine the originality of student papers.”